 To counter this, a potassium supplement or potassium salt substitute may be effective.

-However, we still need some sodium to function and using potassium salts may not be useful for those with kidney problems.
-They may also have unwarranted side effects such as promoting gut discomfort in sensitive individuals.
+However, we still need some sodium to function and using potassium salts may not be useful for kidney wellness.
+They may also have unwarranted unpleasant effects such as promoting gut discomfort in sensitive individuals.
 Ultimately it is still best to get your trace mineral potassium requirements from whole food sources.

 Sodium and potassium need one another to remain in balance.
 Sodium diminishes potassium’s content when added to food 3 and vice versa.